A new nut gets added to the health Basket

 Including 1.5 ounces of macadamia nuts each day may lead to an improvement in blood cholesterol levels, according to a recent study.

 The study compared a diet containing MAUNA LOA macadamia nuts to the average American diet using a randomized, controlled crossover design.
 Twenty-five adults with moderately elevated blood cholesterol consumed both diets for 5 weeks.
 The study demonstrated significant improvements in levels of total cholesterol, LDL-cholesterol (bad cholesterol) and the ratios of TC/HDL-C and LDL-C/HDL-C, important measures of cardiovascular health, after eating macadamia nuts.
 The results of this study are in agreement with previous studies that also have reported a reduction in LDL-C following the consumption of macadamia nuts and other nuts, including walnuts, almonds and peanuts.

 Macadamia nuts are a concentrated source of monounsaturated fat, which, when eaten regularly may help displace sources of cholesterol-raising saturated fats in the diet, however, the data indicate there may be other healthful compounds in macadamia nuts.
 The reductions in blood cholesterol with the macadamia nut diet are greater than what would be expected solely on the basis on the type of fat consumed, suggesting that there are other bioactive factors in macadamia nuts.

-"We are very encouraged about these results indicating the link between MAUNA LOA macadamia nuts and potential health benefits," said Dr. David Stuart, Director, The Hershey Center for Health and Nutrition, The Hershey Company.
+“We are very encouraged about these results indicating the link between MAUNA LOA macadamia nuts and potential health benefits,” said Dr. David Stuart.

 Griel et al. A macadamia nut-rich diet reduces total and LDL-cholesterol in mildly hypercholesterolemic men and women.
 J. Nutr.
 2008;138:761-7.